-In order to understand what paid-up additions are on a whole life policy, it’s essential that we first understand what dividends are, since dividends are what purchases the paid-up additions.
+In order to understand what paid up additions are on a whole life policy, it’s essential that we first understand what dividends are.
+Dividends are what purchases the paid-up additions.

 Whole Life Dividends

 Whole life insurance policies are a class of what is referred to as “participating policies” because policyowners participate in the profitability of the insurance company by receiving what is called “dividends.”